2024 Utah gubernatorial election

-The 2024 Utah gubernatorial election was held on November 5, 2024, to elect the governor of Utah, concurrently with the 2024 U.S. presidential election, as well as elections to the United States Senate and the United States House of Representatives and various state and local elections.
-Incumbent Republican Governor Spencer Cox won re-election to a second term, defeating Democratic nominee, state Representative Brian King and Republican state Representative Phil Lyman, who ran as a write-in candidate after being defeated in the Republican primary.
-Primary elections took place on June 25, 2024.
-This was the smallest percent of the vote by a winning Republican since the 1992 election, which also saw a major independent candidate.
+The 2024 Utah gubernatorial election was held on November 5, 2024, to elect the governor of Utah.

+Incumbent Governor Spencer Cox ran for a second term, winning the Republican primary against state representative Phil Lyman with 54.4% of the vote; Lyman later mounted a write-in campaign for the general election.
+Cox won the general election in November, defeating Democratic nominee and state representative Brian King as well as Lyman.

+This was the worst performance for a Republican gubernatorial candidate since 1992, which also saw a major independent candidate.
 Cox's 24.43% margin of victory was also the smallest since 2004.

 Background

 Utah is considered to be a strongly red state at the federal and state levels: Republicans control all statewide executive offices, the entire congressional delegation, and supermajorities in both state legislative chambers.
-In the 2020 presidential election, Donald Trump carried Utah by 20.5 percentage points.
+In the 2020 presidential election, Donald Trump carried Utah by 20.5%.

-Cox was first elected in 2020, defeating Christopher Peterson by 32.65 points.
+Cox was first elected in 2020, defeating Christopher Peterson by 32.65%.